 If you plan ahead you can purchase oil blends that have the perfect combo of oils already put together for you.

-Take a look these 3 different ones:
+Take a look at these 3 different blends:

 1. Simply Earth Digest Help (read more here)